 From workforce analysis and skills mapping to scenario and succession planning, this guide to strategic workforce planning has everything you need to know.

-Strategic workforce planning is about getting the right people in the right positions at the right time - so your business has the capacity and capabilities to deliver its longer-term strategy.
+Strategic workforce planning is about getting the right people in the right positions at the right time, over time- so your business has the capacity and capabilities to deliver its longer-term strategy.

-The purpose is to improve your organizational efficiency, agility, and competitiveness - by staffing your business with the perfect balance of people and skills.
-(Not so many that you’re wasting money on people you don’t need.
-Not so few that your employees are overworked and plotting their escape.)
+The purpose is to improve your organizational efficiency, agility, and competitiveness by staffing your business with the perfect balance of people and skills.
+(Not so many that you’re wasting money on people you don’t need, and not so few that your employees are overworked and plotting their escape.)

 Without strategic workforce planning, organizations experience inefficiencies, delays, and lost opportunities.
 Do you recognize any of the following symptoms of poor workforce planning in your business?